jhforster/jhforster.github.io/_posts/2019-09-13-buckley-john-forster.md

 I'm probably forgetting a whole host of other observations and thoughts I've had about this dude.
 I suspect this will not be the last time I post about him.

+**Important update:** the dishwasher and laundry machine have been life savers.
+We're constantly cleaning something.
+I feel fortunate to have access to both.

 [^1]: It still seems wild to type that...